Skip to main content

 Click on Settings in the drop-down options on the workspace card to access workspace configuration.

-Click on Settings In the settings editor, find Multi-Tenant on the sidebar and click it to open the configuration page.
+Click on Settings In the settings editor, find Multi-Tenant on the sidebar and click it to open the configuration page and then click the Get Started button.
 Select Multi-Tenant

 Step 2: Select Your Tenant Table